Biden pledges new commitments, respect for tribal nations - NewsBreak

 A 2020 study from the Interior Department found that $5 billion would be needed over the next 50 years to relocate tribal communities and Alaska Native villages at risk of severe infrastructure damage due to coastal erosion and extreme weather events.

-On health care, Biden reiterated a commitment to push for $9.1 billion for the Indian Health Service, which provides health care for federally recognized tribes, and make the funding mandatory.
+On health care, Biden reiterated a commitment for $9.1 billion for the Indian Health Service, which provides health care for federally recognized tribes, and make the funding mandatory.

-That news was welcomed by Lummi Nation Chairman Tony Hillaire.
-The tribe based in Washington state took out a loan to build a new health care clinic and plans to offer services to treat substance abuse, Hillaire said.

-“Part of our understanding of the trust and treaty responsibility of the federal government is to ensure resources for the work we do in taking care of our people at home,” he told The Associated Press.

-Whether Congress will act on the request for increased funding for health care and other tribal issues is another matter.
+Whether Congress will act on that and other tribal issues is another matter.

 Navajo President Jonathan Nez said he's been advocating for a speedier process to get infrastructure projects approved on the reservation that stretches 27,000 square miles (70,000 square kilometers) into New Mexico, Utah and Arizona.
 He said it requires constant advocacy.

-“Even when it's legislated, it takes a significant effort especially when, at times, tribal issues take the back seat to larger, national issues,” said in an interview.
+“Even when it's legislated, it takes a significant effort especially when, at times, tribal issues take the back seat to larger, national issues,” he told The Associated Press.

 Thomas Lozano, chair of the National American Indian Housing Council, wants to see a federal grant program for housing in tribal communities reauthorized and a boost in funding that takes into account inflation and supply chain costs.
 Housing ensures tribal elders who are historians and children who will be future leaders are safe, he said.

-“It's important to keep a roof over their heads and not just in substandard living, but in comfortable living that every family deserves,” Lozano, who is from the Enterprise Rancheria tribe in California, told the AP.
+“It's important to keep a roof over their heads and not just in substandard living, but in comfortable living that every family deserves,” said Lozano, who is from the Enterprise Rancheria tribe in California.

 Federal agencies in the Biden administration have been creating tribal advisory councils and reimaging tribal consultation policies with a goal of garnering consensus among tribes.
 Some of the more significant commitments from the Biden administration involve incorporating Indigenous knowledge and practices into decision-making and federal research.